Mindful presenting success is available to us all.

 At the core of every presentation is information.
 Our audience need information to guide their thinking and to make decisions.
 In business presentations, information can normally be read at the comfort of your own desk.
 It can be digested in the knowledge that if you don’t understand something you can always phone or email the author.
 You don’t need to attend a presentation to simply receive information.
 With that awareness, our job as presenters is much harder; we have to influence.

-To achieve that goal our content has to be rich, relevant and rewarding.
-We also need to understand what it will take to influence our audience in terms of not only what we say but the way we say it.
+To influence anyone, our content has to be rich, relevant and rewarding.
+Influence comes from not only what we say, but the way we say it too.

 At the heart of influence is the word ‘yes’.
 That’s what we want our audience to think and say about our idea.

 Dr Robert Cialdini’s ‘Six principles of influence’, shares some powerful universal principles which we can use in our role as presenters.
 I’ve shared some simple tips on how to use these principles when presenting in a previous article.
 ‘The A to Z of Mindful Presenting: P – Persuasion’.

 LAW 5 – People don’t follow others by accident

 The fifth law relates to respect.
 Today’s audiences are time poor, solution hungry and more discerning than ever.
-If we don’t respect them in every sense of the word, then our presentation will fail under the banner of mindlessness rather than mindfulness.
+If we don’t respect them in every sense of the word, then our presentation will fail.

 Mindful presenting success comes from respecting our audience’s: